MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-javascript.md

 The last example may seem scary, but the **Console** helps you write complex JavaScript using an excellent autocompletion feature.
 This feature is a great way to learn about methods you didn't know before.

-To try it, complete the following actions.
+To try it:

 1. Type `doc`.
-1. Choose `document` from the dropdown menu.
+1. Select `document` from the dropdown menu.
-1. Select the `tab` key to choose it.
+1. Select the `tab` key to select it.
 1. Type `.bo`.
 1. Select `tab` to get `document.body`.
 1. Type another `.` to get a large list of possible properties and methods available on the body of the current webpage.